65 Seconds: How Cordial Spider Turns One Click Into Total Account Takeover

 The extortion: day 7

 After 6 days of silence, the attacker returned.
 They authenticated again using the stolen password and their rogue MFA device (proving session revocation alone was insufficient).
-Then they did something brazen: they sent 3 extortion emails to executives from the VP's own email account.
+This time, they went loud.

 This is double extortion: steal the data first, then use the victim's own infrastructure to deliver the threat.
-The emails had maximum credibility because they came from a real VP's real account.
+The emails had maximum credibility because they came from a real VP's real account to real colleagues.

 The response: 64 seconds to containment

-The SOC locked the account within 64 seconds of the first remediation action.
-Refresh tokens revoked.
+The SOC responded within 3 minutes of the Entra ID Protection alert and locked the account within 64 seconds of the first remediation action.
+Four rounds of token revocations.
 The rogue Samsung device removed.
 All MFA methods wiped.
-The account flagged as compromised in identity protection.
+FIDO2 key deleted.
+Account disabled via AD Connect.

 And containment was not complete.
 The identity provider revocation only prevents new sign-ins via SSO.
 It does not reach into downstream SaaS applications to kill existing sessions.
 The attacker's Salesforce session survived for 3 more hours after containment.
 During that time, they installed the Salesforce mobile app, registered a push notification device, and downloaded 7 more files.